KitLavis/stage-left-merch/README.md

 - Make sure all dependencies are stored in the requirements.txt file.
 This can be done with the command "pip3 freeze --local requirements.txt".
 - Create a Procfile containing the command "web: gunicorn stageleft.wsgi"
 - On Heroku create a new app.
-- In the settings set the config vars e.g. database url, the url for media storage (in our case Cloudinary), stripe keys, django keys, and the port.
+- In the settings set the config vars e.g. database url, the url for media storage (in our case Cloudinary), stripe keys, django keys, the port, and any other relevant value.
 - Add the python buildpack.
 - The project is then ready for deployment.
 We connected the GitHub repository and used manual deployments so that we could control which versions would be deployed, however there are alternative options available.